okrauskopf/Flsun_V400/README.md

 1 - <a href="https://www.3djake.com/3d-printer-accessories/buildplateadhesion">Buy adhesive spray here</a> or somewhere else (or hairspray) and never have a print detach mid print from the PEI bed ever again.
 The really great adhesion enables printing the first layer a bit faster also.

 2 - Download and install the <a href=https://ultimaker.com/software/ultimaker-cura>__latest__ version of Cura</a>.
-Don't use any Cura version from the Flsun V400 USB stick.
+You don't need to use any Cura version from the Flsun V400 USB stick.

 3 - Download <a href="Updated%20config%20for%20Cura%20-%20Flsun%20V400%20(v0.4).zip?raw=true">this updated Flsun V400 zip file for Cura</a> and install it as described in the readme file inside it